This post may include affiliate links, please read our disclaimer.

 - Make soups, stews, pot roasts, rice meals, sauces, desserts and even mulled wine!

-Compare features of different brands and models to decide which one suits you best.
+Compare the features of different brands and models to decide which one suits you best.
 Thermal cookers with two pots are ideal as a main meal can be prepared in the larger pot and a dessert or another part of the meal prepared in the smaller pot.
 Some thermal cookers come with just one inner pot, which may be preferable for some people.

 Thermal Mass & Heat Retention